jessebmiller/deco/README.md

-# deco
+# Deco
-a Desktop made out of Containers.
+A Desktop made out of Containers.